How to Do Restaurant Marketing

 These are 30 of the most common restaurant marketing channels and why they’re worth including in your restaurant marketing strategy.

-- Optimizing Your Restaurant's Website: Making sure your information is up to date, keeping your hours, menu and location front and center, and highlighting your online ordering can make a huge difference in attracting visitors.
-Check out some examples here.
+- Optimising Your Restaurant's Website: Making sure your information is up to date, keeping your hours, menu and location front and centre, and highlighting your online ordering can make a huge difference in attracting visitors.

 - Restaurant Social Media Marketing: Your customers are on social media, so you should be too.
 Facebook, Instagram, Twitter, and TikTok all have massive audiences and are a great place to start on your social journey.